More

 Example 2: Jamie prepared 4 glasses of juice using 3 limes.
 Find the number of lime fruits he used for each glass of juice.

-This means he used a quarter of 3 limes to prepare one glass of juice.
+He used a quarter of 3 limes to prepare one glass of juice.

 Mathematical expression to be solved for this example: ¼ × 3

-Let’s consider the three limes to be A, B and C.
+Let’s consider the three limes to be A, B, and C.

 Example 2 of Multiplying Fractions with Whole Numbers Distribute 3 limes equally in 4 plates